OctoText/OctoText/README.md

 # Octotext - Simple, Easy to use, Free text or email notifications <img width="128" alt="OctoText" src="/assets/img/iconfinder_13_1236350.png">
+OctoText will notify you via text (or email) on common printer events.
+The current list of events are:
 <ul>
    <li> File uploaded</li>
    <li> Print started</li>